crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 ### OWDs

-Organisation or org-wide defaults provide the default restrictions that need to be applied against a given object in the org.
+Organisation-wide or organization-wide or org-wide defaults provide the default restrictions that are applied against a given object in the org.

 Objects are tagged to an OWD in the Salesforce out of the box application, but that can be modified to suit your company needs.